-Update: As of June 1, 2020, the RTDRS began accepting applications for urgent disputes related to site possession and termination of tenancy under the Mobile Home Sites Tenancies Act.
+Update: As of November 16, 2020, the RTDRS can accept all applications for remedies under the Mobile Home Sites Tenancies Act.

 Changes due to COVID-19

-As Alberta reopens, some temporary measures implemented in response to COVID-19 are no longer in effect.
+As Alberta reopens, note that some temporary measures in response to COVID-19 are no longer in effect.

-- Scheduled rent increases may now take effect, provided proper notice has been given to tenants.
+- Scheduled rent increases may take effect provided proper notice has been given to tenants.

-- Late fees that are a reasonable estimate of the landlord’s losses can now be applied to late rental payments, if set-out in the rental agreement.
+- Late fees that are a reasonable estimate of the landlord’s losses can be applied to late rental payments if set out in the rental agreement.

-- Late fees were not permitted from April through June and cannot be applied retroactively for that period.
+- Late fees were not permitted from April through June and cannot be collected retroactively for that period.

 - If the landlord and tenant have already agreed to a payment plan, that plan remains in place for the agreed-to time period.